mikependon/RepoDB.NET/_posts/2020-03-31-adding-more-contents-to-repodb-net.md

 - [Mappers](/docs#mappers)
 - [Extensibilities](/docs#extensibilities)

-The links has provided but there is no content yet to the pages.

-The initial version of our [about](/about) page has also been introduced.
+The links has provided but there is no content yet to the pages, but the initial version of our [about](/about) page has also been introduced.

 Lastly, the design of the site has already been in placed (header, footer, foooter-links and icons).